Resolutions as directed colimits: Introduction

 \subsection{Acknowledgement}

 This work was inspired by a conversation with Michal Hrbek, and took its present form as a result of extensive consultations and communications with Michal Hrbek, Jan Trlifaj, Giovanna Le~Gros, Dolors Herbera, Silvana Bazzoni, and Jan \v St\!'ov\'\i\v cek.
 Liran Shaul suggested the idea of using dualizing complexes for characterizing total resolutions.
 I~wish to thank all the mentioned people for their help.
 Quite separately, I~want to express my gratitude to Jan \v St\!'ov\'\i\v cek, who brought~\cite[Theorems~4.9 and~4.11(4)]{SarSt} to my attention, and suggested to include the topic of Gorenstein-injective modules.
 Lemma~\ref{functorial-totally-injective-lemma} and Corollary~\ref{Noeth-Gorenst-injectives-rho-dir-colim-closed} are also due to Jan.
+Thanks are also due to an anonymous referee for careful reading of the manuscript and suggesting a number of small corrections, as well as the reference~\cite{Jen} in connection with Corollary~\ref{aleph-m-presentable-flat-module-cor}.
 The author is supported by the GA\v CR project 23-05148S and the Czech Academy of Sciences (RVO~67985840). {\uchyph=0 }

 \Section{Accessible Categories and Acyclic Complexes} We use the book~\cite{AR} as the main reference source on accessible categories.
 In particular, we refer to~\cite[Definition~1.4, Theorem and Corollary~1.5, Definition~1.13(1), and Remark~1.21]{AR} for the discussion of \emph{$\kappa$\+directed posets} vs.\ \emph{$\kappa$\+filtered small categories} and, accordingly, \emph{$\kappa$\+directed} vs.\ \emph{$\kappa$\+filtered colimits}.
 Here $\kappa$~denotes a regular cardinal.
 Let us just mention that a poset $\Xi$ is said to be \emph{$\kappa$\+directed} if every subset of cardinality less than~$\kappa$ has an upper bound in~$\Xi$.